Devloper-Dilshod/NeoChatUz/README.md

 3. Push the project to a git repo and connect it in alwaysdata (or upload files).
 In alwaysdata's dashboard, set the Node version and the start command to `npm start`.

-4. Set environment variables on alwaysdata as needed (for production, set `NODE_ENV=production` and `ENABLE_NGROK=0`).
+4. Set environment variables on alwaysdata as needed (for production, set `ENABLE_NGROK=0` and `PORT` as provided by alwaysdata).

 5. The server will run on the host/port provided by alwaysdata; ensure your `server.js` uses `process.env.PORT` (it does).
 Static files are served from `/public`.

 Notes: TURN servers are still recommended in production for consistent media connectivity across restrictive networks.
+When deploying on alwaysdata, ensure you select a Python app, install requirements, and run `python app.py` as the start command (or use the WSGI runner with eventlet support).